ConcealNetwork/wCCX/README.md

 **wCCX (Cross-Chain Token)**

-wCCX stands for Wrapped Conceal and is simply an ERC20/BEP20 token that represents the real Conceal $CCX on the Ethereum and Binance Smart Chain ecosystems.
-One $wCCX equals one $CCX.
+wCCX stands for Wrapped Conceal and is simply an ERC20/BEP20 token that represents the real Conceal $CCX on other chain (Ethereum, Binance Smart Chain & Poilygon).
+One $wCCX equals one $CCX ( 1 wCCX = 1 CCX).

-The purpose of $wCCX is simple, to create a privacy protected gateway from other chains' ecosystems.
+The purpose of $wCCX is simple, to create a privacy-protected gateway from other chains to CCX ecosystem.

 Official Site: https://conceal.network/

 # ETH Network